cran-task-views/Agriculture/Agriculture.md

 -   SILO weather data from the [Queensland DES Longpaddock](https://www.longpaddock.qld.gov.au) website can be accessed with `r pkg("cropgrowdays")`.

--   `r pkg("febr")` has utilities to access and process data from the [Brazilian Soil Data Repository](https://www.pedometria.org/febr).

 -   `r pkg("PGRdup")` provides functions to aid the identification of probable/possible duplicates in plant genetic resources collections.

 -   `r pkg("rfieldclimate")` provides functionality and parsers to interact with the [FieldClimate API](https://api.fieldclimate.com/v2/docs/).